 During sleep, the body produces disease-fighting antibodies and cells that attack germs and viruses.
 If you're not getting enough Z's — entirely possible at holiday time — your immune system can pay the price.

-The Remedy Rx: The experts at the National Sleep Foundation say we all need seven to nine hours a night, no matter how riveting the Hallmark Channel's Christmas movie marathons seem to be.
+The Rx: The experts at the National Sleep Foundation say we all need seven to nine hours a night, no matter how riveting the Hallmark Channel's Christmas movie marathons seem to be.

 They Manage Stress